 The black-footed ferret is a small carnivore considered one of the most endangered in North America.
 In fact, it was thought to be extinct twice.
-A small relict population was discovered near Meeteetse, Wyoming in 1981 and there began the amazing story of bringing a native species back from near extinction — first into a captive, managed breeding program and now back in the wild.
-Black-footed ferrets are in the wild in 19 release sites — 17 in the United States, one in Canada and one in Mexico.
+A small relict population was discovered near Meeteetse, Wyoming in 1981 and there began the amazing story of bringing a native species back from near extinction — first into a managed breeding program and now back in the wild.
+Black-footed ferrets are in the wild in more than a dozen release sites in North America.

 Black-footed ferrets are formidable small predators that have evolved to prey primarily on prairie dogs.
 They also are dependent on prairie dog burrows for shelter.
 Prairie dogs once ranged throughout North America in the great grasslands east of the Rocky Mountains and black-footed ferrets lived among them.
 As these areas were developed, farmed or ranched, the huge prairie dog towns were systematically wiped out in many areas because of the widespread, but mistaken, belief that prairie dogs were detrimental to the health of the prairie, would compete for forage with livestock and that livestock might break legs in prairie dog burrows.
 In reality, prairie dogs are a keystone species that are vital in maintaining the health of prairie landscape.
 They keep the soil aerated and healthy and prevent trees and shrubs from crowding out the grasses.
 As the prairie dogs disappeared, so did the black-footed ferrets.

-An additional factor in the decline of prairie dogs and black-footed ferrets was introduced disease such as plague and canine distemper, which wiped out whole colonies.
+An additional factor in the decline of prairie dogs and black-footed ferrets was introduced disease such as plague, which wiped out whole colonies.
 By the mid-1900s, the black-footed ferret was found only in small pockets in their former range and although a managed breeding program was attempted in the 1970s, it was unsuccessful and was assumed that the black-footed ferrets were lost.

 Then in 1981, a dog named Shep brought home to its ranch in Wyoming a small animal that was later identified as a black-footed ferret.
 After surveying the area, biologists discovered small colonies of black-footed ferrets near Meeteetse.
 These colonies were studied and observed in the wild, providing information about black-footed ferrets that would become vital for managed, captive husbandry.